-Todoist is a power tool if you take the time to learn all of the features in the different apps, add-ins, and other integrations.
+Todoist is a powerful tool if you take the time to learn all of the features in the different apps, add-ins, and other integrations.
 Here is a list of my ten most useful tips to get the most out of your Todoist account.

-1. Get the Crome add-in
+1. Get the Chrome add-in

 Besides showing you the number of open tasks in your browser and giving you a shortcut to add new tasks easily, this add-in has another extremely handy function.
 You know when you find a website that you really need to check out, but you do not have the time there and then?
-No-problem!
+No problem!
 Whit this add-in you can easily add the web page as a task.

 2. Use IFTTT

 IFTTT is short for “If that, then this” It is a site that lets you automate what is to happen given a specific event.
 You can connect your phone, weather forecast, Todoist, Gmail, Twitter and Facebook account, plus hundreds of other “channels.”